iterative/dvc.org/content/docs/studio/visualize-experiments.md

 [DVC plots documentation](/doc/command-reference/plots) for details on how plots are generated.

-To generate metric plots, select one or more experiements (represented by the commits), and click on the 'Show plots' button.
+To generate metric plots, select one or more experiments (represented by the commits), and click on the 'Show plots' button.

 <img src="/img/studio/select_commits.png" alt="drawing" width="300"/>